 Casa La Concha also offers customised yoga retreats, spa treatments such as a masseuse or facialist and even art therapy in the grounds.
 For more active guests there is the option to do pilates, train with a personal trainer, trek, mountain bike, go horse riding and fishing or play golf in the numerous courses nearby.
 There’s also no shortage of sightseeing opportunities, a full list of which can be found on their website including Iznajar, Tarifa and Sevilla.

-That evening, we had planned to go to the Mosh Fun Kitchen 2nd anniversary party (actually we had planned to go to dinner but discovered the event was on whether you liked it or not).
-The dress code was black and having packed for Spanish weather, it was the one colour we didn’t own, so we popped into the Old Town and local Corte Inglés for a spree.
+That evening, we had planned to go to the Mosh Fun Kitchen 2nd anniversary party (actually we had planned to go to dinner but decided to crash the event).
+The dress code was black and having packed for Spanish weather, it was the one colour we didn’t own, so we popped into the Old Town and local Corte Inglés.
 There are also a few local market stands in the main square just outside that are worth a visit should you want a few trinkets or to pick up some ice creams.

 Hasta La Vista

 Checkout the next day was at 9am so after saying our farewells to Alex and Marie and thanking them for their hospitality, we made our way down to Nikki Beach and spent the day there until our flight at 9pm.
 The timing was perfect as the lounge shuts around 7-8.
-Having been careful not to spend too much time out of the shade during my time away, I decided to go all out and full on burn, with the worst tan lines imaginable, as a souvenir on my last day.
-Surprisingly, Nikki Beach is right by the beach – which is immensely windy so you won’t notice when your skin is scorching despite feeling deceptively chilly.
+Having been careful not to spend too much time out of the shade during my time away, I decided to go all out and full on burn, with some incredibly bad tan lines, as a souvenir on my last day.
+Surprisingly, Nikki Beach is right by the beach – which is immensely windy so you won’t notice when your skin scorching in the heat.
 SPF 50 is the takeaway.

 All in all it was a shame to return to the concrete jungle after 3 solid days in the sunny mountains of Spain.
-Thank you so much Casa La Concha for having us and to The Blogger Programme for organising such marbellous memories of Marbella.
+Thank you so much Casa La Concha for having us and to The Blogger Programme for organising such a marbellous time.